Last update: May 13, 2026·14 minutes read

 facebook ad example

-Clicking into an ad opens up more details like the full caption and headline.
-If the ad targets users in the EU, you’ll even see additional data like age, gender, and location targeting.
+Clicking an ad opens a pop-up with more details, such as the full caption and headline.
+If the ad targets users in the EU, you’ll see additional data, such as age, gender, and location targeting.

-This level of competitive intelligence would typically cost thousands through paid tools, but Meta offers it completely free.
+This level of competitive intelligence typically costs thousands with paid tools, but Meta offers it for free.

 How to use Facebook Ads Library

-Most people use the library for competitor research, but you can also use it for ad inspiration, market trends, or keyword ideas.
+Most people use the library for competitor research, but you can also use it for ad inspiration, market trends, or positioning ideas.

 If you're looking to spy on competitors (and you should be), here's how to do it effectively: